The Easiest Way to Calculate Employee Overtime

 Although you’ll want to ensure that you’re paying your employees for time worked, you’ll also want to ensure that you’re not overpaying them.

-With the best time card apps, you’ll likely get an overtime calculator built into the software.
-Beyond this, you can ensure you’re not paying for more than the number of hours salaried employees actually worked by keeping track of their workday.
+With the best time card apps, you’ll likely get a feature for calculating time built into the software.
+For some this will directly be a time-and-a-half calculator, while others will simply allow you to input any hourly pay rate you want for salaried workers and show you the total wages owed for easy pay calculation.
+Beyond this, you can ensure you’re don’t accidentally pay employees for more than the total number of hours salaried employees actually worked by keeping track of their workday.
 Implementing this software for your workforce also makes work time more productive overall, as employees act more responsibly on the clock.

 These time trackers work with remote teams or fluctuating workweeks, and some even have functions to juggle time off, collect GPS data, or require a QR code or webcam verification before hourly employees can clock in.
 Even if you’re only paying minimum wage, there’s no reason why you should have to worry about time theft and exaggerated hours.